kostas696/Mixed-Tool_Data_Projects_Repository/README.md

 - **Project 1: Tracking User Engagement with SQL, Excel, and Python** - Comparing and Analyzing Student Engagement Between Q2 2021 and Q2 2022

-Thank you for visiting and exploring our mixed-tool data projects!
+Thank you for visiting and exploring my mixed-tool data projects!

 Happy coding and data analysis!